fieldtrip/website/faq/other/opm_selection.md

 The FieldLine Beta2 smart helmet that we have at the DCCN has 144 slots for OPM sensors.
 The template gradiometer definition that is included with FieldTrip lists all those slots, which each have a name like `L101_bz` or `R503_bz`.
 The prefix (`L` or `R`) indicates the left or right side of the helmet, the three-digit number indicates the slot, and the suffix indicates the orientation (`_bx`, `_by`, or `_bz`) of the corresponding channel.
 When using the FieldLine HEDscan v3 system each OPM sensor is capable of measuring the magnetic field in either one, two, or in three orthogonal directions (bx, by, and bz), so each physical slot corresponds to three separate entries in the gradiometer.

 {% include markup/yellow %}
-It is recommended to work with the two orientations `by` and `bz`, since the sensitivity of the `bx` channel is along the direction of the laser and is very noisy.
+It is recommended to only work with the two orientations `by` and `bz`, since the sensitivity of the `bx` channel is along the direction of the laser and is very noisy.
 {% include markup/end %}

 At the DCCN we currently only have 32 OPM sensors (which means 64 channels) which we can distribute over the 144 slots in the helmet.
-Depending on your research question you may want to position these 32 sensors over specific brain regions.
+Depending on your research question you may want to position these 32 sensors uniformly or over specific brain regions.

 The following code demonstrates how to make a graphical selection of the helmet slots in which to place the OPM sensors